vtexdocs/help-center-content/docs/tutorials/en/how-do-i-change-the-logo-on-the-payment-slip.md

 ---
-title: Changing the logo on the bank slip
+title: 'Changing the logo on the bank slip'
 id: frequentlyAskedQuestions_486
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:53.884Z